PartMan7/Three-Island/README.md

 **Note**: Since these last two are just scripts, they don't update themselves.
 If you have an older version of the script(s) and would like to update, just copy-paste the whole thing over the old code and save.

+## Contributing
+The source files for Three Island are split across `popup` (for the extension display) and `src` (for the injection scripts and actual handlers).
+To build the extension, run `npm build` (or `node compiler.js`).
+Pull requests to fix bugs or introduce relevant features are improved, as are issues with detailed explanations.

 ## Planned Features
 * Being able to import multiple teams at the same time
 * Supporting imports from `!code` blocks that contain teams